To bypass blocks while scraping with Selenium, you must rotate your proxies.

 Why You Need to Rotate Proxies for Web Scraping

-Rotating your proxies allows you to use a different IP address for each request during scraping.
-Although you can utilize a single static proxy, the con is that it sticks to a single IP and will eventually get you blocked.
+Rotating your proxies allows you to actually use a different IP address for each request during your scraping.
+While you can use a single static proxy, the bad side is that it sticks to a single IP and will eventually get you blocked.

 Proxy rotation is critical when web scraping with Selenium since it routes your request through different IPs, improving your chances of bypassing anti-bots and IP bans.